We provide the information on this website for free. Please take out a membership with TSA so we can continue to do so.

 Tubers are disorganised areas of the brain that contain abnormal, large brain cells.
 They are found on the surface of the brain sitting within normal tissue.
 These hard ‘lumps’ are the reason for the name Tuberous Sclerosis.
 ‘Tuber’ is Latin for swelling and ‘skleros’ is Greek for hard.
 Tubers may be large and distort normal brain tissue.
 Tubers are best seen by magnetic resonance imaging (MRI).

-Tubers and the area of the brain around them (perituberal tissue), play a role in the development of seizures in TSC.
+Tubers and the area of the brain around them (perituberal tissue), play an important role in the development of seizures in TSC.
+Removal of a tuber through epilepsy surgery (also know as tuberectomy) can be helpful in select cases of refractory epilepsy.

 SENs are found in about 80% of people with TSC and they are believed to not cause any symptoms.
-The word ‘subependymal’ refers to the area below the ependyma (the membrane that lines the ventricles, or cerebrospinal fluid-filled spaces) of the brain.
-SENs are usually less than 1cm in diameter.
+The word ‘subependymal’ refers to their location below the ependyma, that is, the membrane that lines the ventricles inside the brain.
 SENs develop along with the rest of the brain but they can calcify with age.

 If they have calcified, then SENs are visible on a Computerised Topography (CT) scan.
 If they have not, they may not be seen on CT images but will be seen on Magnetic Resonance Imaging (MRI).